danielmlow/tutorials/machine_learning/generative_ai_api.md

+# Test out OpenSource models on quick servers
+- Go to Arena (side-by-side) or Direct Chat: https://chat.lmsys.org/
+- This can help you decide if you want to try to get these running locally

 ### Promptify

 General purpose: works for many different NLP tasks and has defaulta prompts to start playing with.
 Can access Main Gen AI libraries OpenAI, ModelHub() for huggingface and others it says.